 An affordable high-performance baitcaster reel with amazing strength.
 Casts super smoothly and will last you forever!
 Makes for a great pike combo together with the Piscifun Torrent rod.

 One of the best braids available today.
 Zero stretch, great feel, and immense strength make this line the perfect pick for pike in both open and snaggy waters.
 Put on a 30lb test and you’re good to go.

 - Best Time of Day for Pike Fishing

-- What Is the Best Fishing Line for Pike (For All Methods)
+- What Are the Best Colors for Pike in Muddy Water?

 Featured image courtesy of Catalin Rusu